 2-Parallel axes theorem for Iy, polar moment of inertia.

-Last Updated on September 7, 2024 by Maged kamel
+Last Updated on April 8, 2025 by Maged kamel

-Parallel Axis theorem For Iy, Polar Moment Of Inertia.
+Parallel Axis theorem for Iy, Polar Moment of Inertia.

 Parallel axes theorem proof for Iy.